OneHealthIn/starter-academic/content/authors/admin/_index.md

 The internship is remote, part-time, voluntary, and for a 6-month duration.
 Learning, mentorship, advancement, and leadership opportunities are available for the right person in due course.
 This is an equal opportunity platform, and applications are encouraged from socially disadvantaged and underrepresented sections of society.

 To apply, email your C.V. to [india.one.health@gmail.com](mailto:india.one.health@gmail.com)  by the 24th February 2021.

+## **About us: Raising awareness, improving connectivity, encouraging research, & creating opportunities on One Health in India, by trying to bring together with epidemiologists, doctors, veterinarians, public health professionals, researchers, and students.**